Prinoor/Soles/README.md

-# Grocery store
+# Shoe website
-This project is about a grocery store shop
+This project is about a shoe website